Run a Free St. Louis Public Records Search on Anybody

 Copies of certified marriage certificates may only be obtained at the St. Louis Recorder of Deeds.
 Marriage statements only contain the name of the parties, date of marriage and the county where the marriage took place and can be sought from the Missouri Department of Health & Senior Services (MDHSS)—these are useful if the vital event took place in an unknown county.

-Conversely, divorce certificates may be acquired from the County Circuit Clerk and statements from the MDHSS.
+Conversely, divorce certificates may be acquired from the St. Louis County Circuit Clerk’s Office and statements from the MDHSS.

 Birth and death records may be ordered from the St. Louis Vital Records Office and the MDHSS.
 They are needed when verifying identity or obtaining identification documents such as passports and driver’s licenses, acquiring inheritances and enrolling in school.